softwareconstruction240/softwareconstruction/instruction/exceptions/exceptions.md

 ## Finally

 You can also use the `try` syntax to create a block of code that always gets executed whenever the try block exits.
 This is called a finally block.
 The finally block is executed whether or not an exception is throw.
+If an exception is thrown, but there is no catch block, the finally method will get called, but then the exception continues up the call stack until a catch block is discovered.

 ```java
 try {